CommonBannannas/USDCN-project2_Traffic_Sign_Classifier/writeup_template.md

 * What was the first architecture that was tried and why was it chosen?

   The First arch that I tried consisted of: 2 conv2D, 2 maxpool, and then 3 fully connected layers because that worked another nanodegree project I made in the past.
+Then I read various posts from Medium and the Udacity forums and the original paper.

 * What were some problems with the initial architecture?

   The accuracy requisite was not met, not even closely.